 What Is ECS?

 An Elastic Cloud Server (ECS) is a basic computing unit that consists of vCPUs, memory, OS, and Elastic Volume Service (EVS) disks.
-After creating an ECS, you can use it like using your local computer or physical server.
+After the ECS is created, you can use it on the cloud like using your local PC or physical server.

 ECSs support self-service creation, modification, and operation.
 You can create an ECS by specifying its vCPUs, memory, OS, and login authentication.
 After the ECS is created, you can modify its specifications when necessary.
 ECS works with other services to provide a reliable, secure, efficient computing environment.

 - Rich specifications: A variety of ECS types are available for different scenario requirements.
 There are multiple customizable specifications for each type.

 - Comprehensive images: Public, private, and shared images can be flexibly selected to request for ECSs.

 - Differentiated EVS disks: Common I/O, high I/O, ultra-high I/O, and general purpose SSD disks are available for all of your service requirements.

 - Flexible billing modes: Yearly/Monthly and pay-per-use billing modes allow you to purchase and release resources at any time based on service fluctuation.